puppycodes/arca-cms/_posts/credits/2020-03-06-test-second-credit.md

 ---
-credit: 'Concept and Scenario : Frederik Heyman and Arca'
+credit: 'Concept and Scenario : Frederik Heyman and Arca '
 ---